-low-value = clip image to field size i = resize field to image size f = resize bitmap image to field size a = resize bitmap image to field size but maintain aspect ratio
+low-value = clip image to field size

+i = resize field to image size

+f = resize bitmap image to field size

+a = resize bitmap image to field size but maintain aspect ratio

 For a bitmap button field (Control type property is "i" and Type property is low-value or X"02", X"02" or X"03"), specifies if the button contains an image or just text.
-For text buttons, the Color property defines the default color and the Current color poperty defines the color when clicked.
+For text buttons, the Color property defines the default color and the Current color poperty defines the color when clicked if it's a display-only button or when given focus if it's a protected button.
 Text buttons can be used for tabs with a different look.